AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 * {api:anychart.data.Tree.DataItem#indexOfChild}DataItem.indexOfChild(){api} – (?)
 * {api:anychart.data.Tree.DataItem#get}DataItem.get(){api} – returns the value of a given data field

-When you call the {api:anychart.data.Tree#getChildAt}Tree.getChildAt(){api} method, it returns a root item (instance of {api}anychart.data.Tree.DataItem{api}) with a given index.
+When you call the {api:anychart.data.Tree#getChildAt}Tree.getChildAt(){api} method, it returns a root item (instance of {api:anychart.data.Tree.DataItem}anychart.data.Tree.DataItem{api}) with a given index.
 To go deeper than the root level, you need to call the {api:anychart.data.Tree.DataItem#getChildAt}DataItem.getChildAt(){api} method.
 For example, that is how you get the third child of the first root item:

 ```
 treeData.getChildAt(0).getChildAt(2);